ankeri17/portfolio/src/content/work/photographer-site.md

 featured: true
 ---

-A portfolio and workshop site for a North Dakota photographer whose work runs to prairie churches, abandoned farmsteads, and night skies.
-I'm designing and building it end to end, and making his workshops easy to find and book.
+A portfolio and booking site for a North Dakota photographer who leads workshops to prairie churches, abandoned farmsteads, and night skies.
+I'm designing and building it, and making his workshops easy to find and book.
 Launching soon.